Hezbollah–Iran relations: Financial funding

 Hezbollah receives funding from several sources including the Bashar Al-Assad regime in Syria, the Lebanese diaspora, international crime and legal businesses.

 Iran is believed to provide substantial financial support to Hezbollah, ranging from at least $100 million to a potentially higher figure of around $200 million annually.
 In 2020 according to the state department, Hezbollah received US$700 million from Iran.

 This increased funding is thought to align with Iran's interest in destabilizing the Israeli-Palestinian conflict, according to US intelligence, Hezbollah serves as a key proxy in achieving this objective.
 The support extends beyond cash funds, with Iranian cargo planes delivering weapons, including rockets and small arms, to Hezbollah in Lebanon.
 Material assistance is also channeled through purportedly private charities closely affiliated with Iran's revolutionary elite.

 Hezbollah has obtained weaponry supplied by Iran, including 11,500 missiles deployed in southern Lebanon.
 3,000 Hezbollah militants have undergone training in Iran, covering various skills such as guerrilla warfare, missile and rocket artillery firing, unmanned drone operation, naval warfare, and conventional military operations.

 Iran provides financial and material aid and offers training, establishing training programs and camps.
 For instance, as of August 2002, Iran was reported to have financed and established terrorist training camps in the Syrian-controlled Beka'a Valley to train Hezbollah, Hamas, Palestinian Islamic Jihad (PIJ), and PFLP-GC terrorists.
 Iran has consistently supported Hezbollah's involvement in the Palestinian-Israeli conflict, assigning Imad Mughniyeh, Hezbollah's international operations commander, to assist Palestinian militant groups such as Hamas and PIJ.

 Iran's financially supports Hezbollah affiliated media, notably the television station al-Manar, called the "station of resistance."

 Iran according to the US indirectly funds al-Manar, contributing to its approximately $15 million annual budget, with estimates suggesting Iran provides $100–200 million per year to Hezbollah, which is then transferred to the TV station.

-On November 2025, it was reported that The U.S. Treasury sanctioned three individuals (Ossama Jaber, Ja’far Muhammad Qasir, and Samer Kasbar) who are linked to Hezbollah, for trafficking millions from Iran through Lebanon’s cash based economy in 2025.
+In November 2025, it was reported that The U.S. Treasury sanctioned three individuals (Ossama Jaber, Ja’far Muhammad Qasir, and Samer Kasbar) who are linked to Hezbollah, for trafficking millions from Iran through Lebanon's cash based economy in 2025.
 These sanctions freeze their US assets and block American dealings with them.